 - Sewing contingent liabilities as real liabilities.

-- Creating excessive amount of Reserve for future contingencies.
+- Creating an excessive amount of Reserve for future contingencies.

-- Maintaining the excessive amount of provision for anticipated losses like provision of doubtful debts.
+- Maintaining the excessive amount of provision for anticipated losses like the provision of doubtful debts.

 - Treating capital expenditure as revenue expenditure.